Beers15/reading-notes/Readings_Getting-Ready-for-401.md

     listed in the section below, but they generally advise a similar approach.
 All in all, the problem solving steps coupled

-    with the mentality on time managment touched on here will promote success when solving problems.
+    with the mentality on time management touched on here will promote success when solving problems.

 ### Problem Solving Steps